 The intent is to work closely with FEMA to ensure the new maps reflect the 100-Year improvements.
-The Council anticipates FEMA issuing new maps in 2020.
+The Council now anticipates FEMA issuing new maps in 2020 or 2021.

 The Council continues to work with the Corps of Engineers regarding the Council's design and building of the 500-Year Authorized Level of Protection Projects.
-The Council intends to build the most cost effective and highest priority flood protection projects throughout the Counties of Madison, Monroe, and St. Clair, Illinois.
+The Council intends to build the most cost effective and highest priority flood protection projects throughout the Counties of Madison, Monroe, and St. Clair, Illinois to restore the federally Authorized Level of flood protection in the Metro-East.

-The Corps of Engineers will provide oversight on the design and construction of these projects, to ensure that funds expended by the Council, where applicable, will be eligible for future Work In-Kind Credit towards future Corps projects when the Corps able to obtain funding.
+The Corps of Engineers will provide oversight on the design and construction of these projects, to ensure that funds expended by the Council, where applicable, will be eligible for future Work In-Kind Credit.